Mk2 PV Router Shop

 Important Note For Complete Systems:

-"Complete systems" include all necessary components other than CTs.
+"Complete systems" do not include any CTs.
 For a Mk2 Router to detect surplus power, a clip-on style CT is required.
-For the amount of diverted energy to be monitored, for display or transmission by RF, an additional CT is required which can be of either style.
+For the amount of diverted energy to be monitored for display or datalogging via RF, an additional CT is required which can be of either style.
 Please remember to include these extra items if required.
+For a "with RF" system, an SMA cable may also be useful.

 * The SMA Cable is a 30cm co-ax extension cable with a bulkhead fitting so that an SMA aerial (male, not supplied) can be connected to the outside of the enclosure rather than to the main board.